goh-joshua/tp/docs/UserGuide.md

 - `o/ORG_NAME`: Organization's name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)
 - `sd/DDMMYYYY`: Start date (must be in the DDMMYYYY format)
 - `ed/DDMMYYYY`: End date (must be in the DDMMYYYY format)
-- `am/AMOUNT`: Contract amount (Positive integers only; no currency symbols or commas)
+- `am/AMOUNT`: Contract amount (positive integers only; no currency symbols or commas)

 **Examples:**
 ```